neuecc/ZeroFormatter/README.md

 ![image](https://cloud.githubusercontent.com/assets/46207/20247341/2393be4a-aa0d-11e6-8475-ec50bfefa687.png)
 ![image](https://cloud.githubusercontent.com/assets/46207/20140306/c6b1b0fc-a6cd-11e6-9193-303179d23764.png)

 ZeroFormatter is optimized for all types(small struct to large object!).
 I know why protobuf-net is slow on integer test, currently [protobuf-net's internal serialize method](https://github.com/mgravell/protobuf-net/blob/0d0bb407865600c7dad1b833a9a1f71ef48c7106/protobuf-net/Meta/TypeModel.cs#L210) has only `object value` so it causes boxing and critical for performance.
-Anyway ZeroFormatter's simple struct and struct array(struct array is serialized FixedSizeList format internally, it is faster than class array)'s serialization/deserialization speed is very fast that effective storing value to KeyValueStore(like Redis) or network gaming(transport many transform position), etc.
+Anyway, ZeroFormatter's simple struct and struct array(struct array is serialized FixedSizeList format internally, it is faster than class array)'s serialization/deserialization speed is very fast that effective storing value to KeyValueStore(like Redis) or network gaming(transport many transform position), etc.

 ZeroFormatterSerializer API
 ---
 We usually use `Serialize<T>` and `Deserialize<T>`, but there are other APIs as well. `Convert<T>` is converted T to T but the return value is wrapped data.
-It is fast when reserialization so if you store the immutable data and serialize frequently, very effective. `IsFormattedObject<T>` can checked the data is wrapped data or not.
+It is fast when reserialization so if you store the immutable data and serialize frequently, very effective. `IsFormattedObject<T>` can check the data is wrapped data or not.

-`Serialize<T>` has some overload, one of them is the NonAllocate API. `int Serialize<T>(ref byte[] buffer, int offset, T obj)` is expand the buffer but do not shrink.
+`Serialize<T>` has some overload, one of them is the NonAllocate API. `int Serialize<T>(ref byte[] buffer, int offset, T obj)` expands the buffer but do not shrink.
 Return value int is size so you can pass the buffer from array pooling, ZeroFormatter does not allocate any extra memory.

 If you want to use non-generic API, there are exists under `ZeroFormatterSerializer.NonGeneric`.
 It can pass Type on first-argument instead of `<T>`.

 > NonGeneric API is not supported in Unity.
 NonGeneric API is a bit slower than the generic API.
-Because the lookup of the serializer by type and the cost of boxing if the value is a value type are costly.
+Because of the lookup of the serializer by type and the cost of boxing if the value is a value type are costly.
 We recommend using generic API if possible.

 Extensibility
 ---